mongodb/docs-worker-pool/README.md

 ### Troubleshooting

 The most frequent cause of build failures will be related to expired AWS credentials, or not having Docker running.
-Also, if you haven't ran `npm ci` in a while, you will need to do so as a new dependency was added to run the command.
+Also, if you haven't run `npm ci` in a while, you will need to do so as a new dependency was added to run the command.

 Occasionally, errors may occur inexplicably, and the error messages may seem unrelated to any change made.
 Oftentimes, running the following commands can resolve these sporadic issues: